Shiyuang-scu/ShapeCNF/README.md

 # ShapeCNF: Conditional Neural Field with Shape-Based Features for Change-Point Detection

-This repository is the official implementation of our paper "ShapeCNF: Conditional Neural Field with Shape-Based Features for Change-Point Detection".
+This repository is the official implementation of our paper "Shape-Based Conditional Neural Field forWrist-Worn Change-Point Detection".

 ShapeCNF is a simple, fast, and accurate change-point detection method which uses shape-based features to model the patterns and a conditional neural field to model the temporal correlations among the time regions.
 It's the improved version of [Shape-CD: Change-Point Detection in Time-Series Data with Shapes and Neurons](https://arxiv.org/abs/2007.11985).